wynnlone/MarketTiming/data/readme.txt

-Run collect_data.ipynb or collect_data.ipynb to collect data using Yahoo Finance thrid party API.
+Run collect_data.py or collect_data.ipynb to collect data using Yahoo Finance, a thrid party API.
 Run sector_data to add sector info